zriyansh/signoz.io/blog/2022-04-30-opentelemetry-gin.md

 **Step 9: Visualize the collected data in SigNoz**<br></br>
 Access the signoz UI  on [http://localhost:3301/application](http://localhost:3301/application)

-Go to `Metrics` → `goGinApp` → you will be able to see the dashboard
+Go to `Services` → `goGinApp` → you will be able to see the dashboard

 <figure data-zoomable align='center'>
     <img src="/img/blog/2022/04/goginapp_signoz_dashboard.webp" alt="Gin app being monitored on SigNoz dashboard"/>